• Skip to primary navigation

 • Add rice and toast, stirring to evenly distribute spice into rice.
 Add coconut milk, water, lime juice and fish sauce.
 Increase heat to high and bring to a boil.
 Cover and reduce heat to low, simmer rice for 10 minutes.

-• Meanwhile, massage kale with sesame oil and remaining ¼ tsp of salt.
+• Meanwhile, massage kale with sesame oil and remaining ¼ teaspoon of salt.
 When rice has cooked for 10 minutes, arrange kale on top, followed by shrimp.
 Cover and cook another 5 minutes.

 Did you try this recipe?Leave a comment + rating and let me know what you think!